ToolJet/ToolJet/docs/docs/user-authentication/sso/github.md

 The GitHub sign-in button will now be available in your ToolJet login screen if you have not enabled Multi-Workspace.

 :::info
 Should configure `Host Name` if you are using GitHub Enterprise self hosted.
+Host name should be a URL and should not ends with `/`, example: `https://github.tooljet.com`
 :::